MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/kiosk-prepare.md

   Keyboard Filter settings apply to other standard accounts.

 - **Key sequences blocked by [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter)**: If Keyboard Filter is turned ON, then some key combinations are blocked automatically without you having to explicitly block them.
 For more information, see the [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter).
-  [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter) is only available on Windows client Enterprise or Education.
+  [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter) is only available on Windows client Enterprise or Education
 - **Power button**: Customizations for the Power button complement assigned access, letting you implement features such as removing the power button from the Welcome screen.
-Removing the power button ensures the user can't turn off the device when it's in assigned access.
+Removing the power button ensures the user can't turn off the device when it's in assigned access
-  For more information on removing the power button or disabling the physical power button, see [Custom Logon](/windows-hardware/customize/enterprise/custom-logon).
+  For more information on removing the power button or disabling the physical power button, see [Custom Logon][WHW-1]
-- **Unified Write Filter (UWF)**: UWFsettings apply to all users, including users with assigned access.
-  For more information, see [Unified Write Filter](/windows-hardware/customize/enterprise/unified-write-filter).
+- **Unified Write Filter (UWF)**: UWFsettings apply to all users, including users with assigned access For more information, see [Unified Write Filter][WHW-2]
 - **WEDL_AssignedAccess class**: You can use this class to configure and manage basic lockdown features for assigned access.
 It's recommended to you use the Windows PowerShell cmdlets instead.
-  If you need to use assigned access API, see [WEDL_AssignedAccess](/windows-hardware/customize/enterprise/wedl-assignedaccess).
+  If you need to use assigned access API, see [WEDL_AssignedAccess][WHW-3]
 - **Welcome Screen**: Customizations for the Welcome screen let you personalize not only how the Welcome screen looks, but for how it functions.
 You can disable the power or language button, or remove all user interface elements.
-There are many options to make the Welcome screen your own.
+There are many options to make the Welcome screen your own

-For more information, see [Custom Logon](/windows-hardware/customize/enterprise/custom-logon).
+For more information, see [Custom Logon][WHW-1].

 ## Testing your kiosk in a virtual machine (VM)